NRCHKB/NRCHKB.github.io/content/wiki/introduction/how-to-update.md

 contributors: ["Shaquu"]
 ---

-New version has been released, and you would like to upgrade?
+A new version has been released, and you would like to upgrade?
 There are at least two ways to do that!

 ## Inside Node-RED